hanarizky/restapi/README.md

 ## Get Started

-### This application is built using SpringBoot.
+### This project is built using SpringBoot.
 Tools that must be prepared before build the application:
 ```
 1. Java 1.8
 2. Maven